 Don't forget to vote!

-Cast your ballot in the August 13 Primary Election.
-Remember, this is an all-mail election — ballots will be mailed in mid-July, and you need to mail back your completed ballot right away to ensure your vote will be counted.
+Cast your ballot in the November 8 General Election.
+Remember, this is an all-mail election — ballots will be mailed in mid-October, and you need to mail back your completed ballot right away to ensure your vote will be counted.

-HGEA recommends these community-minded candidates for the 2022 Primary Election. to view endorsement page click here,
+HGEA recommends these community-minded candidates for the 2022 General Election. to view endorsement page click here,

 Voting By Mail

 (FAQs from the State of Hawaii Office of Elections.
 For questions or more information regarding voting by mail, please contact the Office of Elections.)

 Q: What is Vote by Mail?

 A: Act 136, SLH 2019 implements all elections be conducted by mail.
 The law removes using polling places where voters cast their ballots on election day, and instead a ballot is automatically mailed to registered voters.